 - Rachael Cornwall – Head of Engagement and Development, Human Resources Services

-- Dr Liz Bradbury – Faculty of Arts, Humanities & Social Sciences; Institutional Athena SWAN Lead and Chair
+- Dr Liz Bradbury – Faculty of Arts, Humanities & Social Sciences; Institutional and Faculty Athena SWAN Lead

 - Laura Douds – Students’ Union President